FC Dallas: Television

-From 2023, every FC Dallas match is available via MLS Season Pass on the Apple TV app.
+Since the 2023 season, all live FC Dallas matches stream on MLS Season Pass as part of the league's exclusive broadcast rights agreement with Apple Inc., with selected matches able to be televised by Fox Sports platforms as part of a sub-licensing agreement.

 Prior to the all-streaming deal, the club's non-nationally televised games were primarily broadcast in Dallas on local channel KTXA.
 This arrangement began with the 2015 season.
 The club struggled for years to find consistent broadcast partners in the crowded Dallas–Fort Worth sports market.
 In August 2018, FC Dallas launched the FCDTV Network, comprising local stations KJBO-LP (Amarillo), KMYL-LD (Lubbock), KTPN-LD (Tyler-Longview) and KJBO-LP (Wichita Falls/Lawton).
 Due to scheduling conflicts with KTXA during the return of 2020 Major League Soccer season from the COVID-19 pandemic, select matches of FC Dallas were moved to Fox Sports Southwest.

 On February 25, 2013, FC Dallas signed a deal with Time Warner Cable to air most of its games on the Time Warner Cable Sports Channel in Dallas, replacing Fox Sports Southwest as the primary broadcaster of games.
 This arrangement lasted for two seasons.
 It was not popular with fans as the channel was not available on many cable and satellite packages besides those offered by Time Warner.
 The channel still broadcasts some games that are not broadcast by KTXA.
 Also, in some areas outside of the Dallas–Fort Worth market, the channel continues to broadcast the club's games.

 Until the 2012 season, FC Dallas matches appeared on various local television stations such as KTXA and WFAA (digital channel 8.3), and regional sports network Fox Sports Southwest (often on alternate Fox Sports Southwest Plus channels when conflicting with Texas Rangers, Dallas Mavericks, and Dallas Stars games).

 In 2012, Dallas Mavericks play-by-play announcer Mark Followill also became the primary play-by-play announcer for FC Dallas, replacing the late Bobby Rhine.
 Former Houston Dynamo announcer Jonathan Yardley shared play-by-play responsibilities with Followill in 2012.
 In 2013, Bob Sturm (weekday early afternoon co-host on sports radio KTCK) replaced Yardley, who has continued to fill in for Followill and Sturm in 2013, 2016, and 2018.
 The color commentator spot was filled until 2016 by a rotation of former MLS players including: Brian Dunseth, Ian Joy, Kevin Hartman, Steve Jolley, and Dante Washington.
 FC Dallas employee Daniel Robertson or Sturm (beginning in 2016) filled in when one of the others are not available.
 Longtime national soccer writer Steve Davis has been the analyst on all matches since 2018.
 Beginning with the new KTXA deal in 2015, longtime local sports broadcaster Gina Miller hosted a team produced 30-minute pregame show on select broadcasts.

-In 2021, FC Dallas announced that Estrella TV would become the first team's Spanish TV broadcast partner for the 2021 and 2022 seasons, with matches appearing on Estrella's Dallas affiliate KMPX.
-This marked the first ever Spanish language broadcast for FC Dallas on TV.
+In 2021, FC Dallas announced that Estrella TV would become the first team's regional Spanish television partner for the 2021 and 2022 seasons, with matches appearing on Estrella's Dallas affiliate KMPX.